top of page

 • A moment of laughter

-Focusing on gratitude shifts your mindset from stress to positivity, improving your mood before sleep.
+Focusing on gratitude shifts my mindset from stress to positivity, improving my mood before sleep.

 Minute 5: Setting an Intention for Tomorrow